Push Notifications Capacitor Plugin API | Capacitor Documentation

 sound: the device will ring/vibrate when the push notification is received -

-alert: the push notification is displayed in a native dialog An empty array can be provided if none of the options are desired. badge is only available for iOS.
+alert: the push notification is displayed in a native dialog An empty array can be provided if none of the options are desired.
+Only available for iOS.

 |1.0.0